Sunday School @ Home

 You may decide that it works better to do this lesson in small pieces throughout the week.
 If that works better for your children, please do it.
 The purpose is for children to discover and engage in the Bible, think about it and apply it in age appropriate ways.
 As much as you can talk about these things during the week, this helps make it memorable.
 Learning together also makes this a shared experience - and growing households of faith is the goal.

 Devotions and other faith building routines have also been made available online by CPH, you can find them linked here.

 With these changes we see opportunity in the interruption of patterns and habits.
 We believe the church is a family of believers as children of God.
 The church is made up of families, and this family is the primary place where faith is nurtured.
 Children hear first of Jesus and the Gospel in their homes as small children.
 Parents tell and read to their children before they can read for themselves.
 During this time where larger gatherings are being discouraged, parents have the opportunity to engage in their own “Bible class” learning and leading – along with Sunday School.
 The first words we see in Luther’s Small Catechism are “As the head of the family should teach them in a simple way to his household.”
 God be with you as you spend your Sunday School hour with your children at home, and in your Bible study and devotions together.
 Let us all take advantage of a time where we are home more often with the people we have been charged to care for physically, emotionally and spiritually.
 God be with you!

 Youth Lesson on Zoom

 Teens will continue to have their Zoom Bible Class each Sunday at 9:30am.
-Each week our Youth had a lesson using Zoom video conferencing.
+Each week our Youth have a lesson using Zoom video conferencing.
 Our teens can join the class by using their computer or smart phone.
 Search Zoom for the app.
 A meeting invite will be posted on Facebook.
 If you would like the invite another way – let DCE Mark know how the best way for you to get it.